cfe-lab/MiCall/CONTRIBUTING.md

 3. Install [git for Windows][wingit], and clone the MiCall repository.
 4. Follow the instructions above to install the Gotoh package from the `micall/alignment` folder.
+5. Copy `settings_default.py` to `settings.py` and edit the settings.
+Point bowtie2 at the copy in the bin folder.
+6. Try running micall.py and processing the FASTQ files in `micall/tests/microtest`.
-5. Use pip to install pyinstaller.
+7. Use pip to install pyinstaller.

     pip install pyinstaller

-6. Run pyinstaller.
+8. Run pyinstaller.

     cd git\micall
     pyinstaller micall.spec